-In recent decades, huge progress has been made in both preventative dental care and also in education, meaning that people young and old now have a much better chance of maintaining healthy teeth throughout their lives.
+In recent decades, huge progress has been made in both preventative dental care and also in education.
+People young and old now have a much better chance of maintaining healthy teeth throughout their lives.
 However, the problem of tooth decay at a worldwide level is now bigger than ever.
-It ranks as the fourth most expensive global condition to treat, according to the World Health Organisation.
+According to the World Health Organisation, it ranks as the fourth most expensive global condition to treat.
 This is particularly concerning given how easy the problem can be prevented.
 Even with developments over recent years, 60-90% of children worldwide and almost all adults continue to suffer from tooth decay.

 The true cost of tooth decay

 Tooth decay is costing the NHS millions every year.
 However, substantial savings could be made with very simple changes to lifestyle.
-Research conducted in 2016 concluded that the NHS could save an incredible £8.2 million per annum if all twelve year olds in the UK were to chew more sugar free gum.
-The research was conducted by the York Health Economics Consortium and Peninsula Dental School, Plymouth University and represented an initial exploration into the potential cost savings that the chewing of sugar free gum could bring.
+Research conducted in 2016 concluded that the NHS could save an incredible £8.2 million per annum if all twelve-year-olds in the UK were to chew more sugar-free gum.
+The research was conducted by the York Health Economics Consortium and Peninsula Dental School, Plymouth University.
+It represented an initial exploration into the potential cost savings that the chewing of sugar-free gum could bring.
 Although the research was funded by Wrigley, it is widely regarded as being the first and most in-depth scientific research into the issue of its kind.

 “The study represents a solid and substantial approach to the accurate calculation of cost savings in industrial countries that would arise from increasing sugar-free gum consumption,” said Professor Reinhard Rychlik, MA MD, PhD, PhD, Director of the IfEG and the study’s lead author.
 “Chewing sugar-free gum as a preventive measure for tooth decay has the potential to deliver significant dental care cost savings worldwide.”